2022 Laminate Flooring Trends: 10+ Stylish Laminate Flooring Ideas

 Unique, durable, and green, with each plank telling a story, it’s no wonder reclaimed wood has taken off so quickly.

 Reclaimed wood means taking old building materials and re-using them.
 Essentially, recycling.

 Often, reclaimed wood comes from decking, timbers, barns, etc. Although, now that it has become so popular, you will find reclaimed wood from unique sources like wine barrels and more.

 Of course, laminate flooring cannot truly replicate the essence of reclaimed wood.
-They are not reclaiming laminate planks.
-They are simply manufacturing laminate planks to resemble reclaimed wood since it is so popular right now.
+Homeowners are not reclaiming laminate planks.
+Manufacturers are simply designing laminate planks to resemble reclaimed wood since it is so popular right now.

 It’s doubtful.
 Unfortunately, the big push for reclaimed wood has a lot to do with it being environmentally responsible.

 Laminate manufacturers will have longer life cycles with typical handscraped and distressed looks.

 |Related Content >> How to Clean Laminate Floors|